droliasakshi12/pythonprojects/README.md

 <h2>OVERVIEW 💡</h2>
 <h4>
-•	This repository includes projects for beginners who have keen interest in learning python programming language. <br>
+   •This repository includes projects for beginners who have keen interest in learning python programming language. <br>
-•	There are 4 projects and each project has included the core of python.<br>
+   •There are 4 projects and each project has included the core of python.<br>
 </h4>
 <h2>Concepts Covered 📌</h2>
 •	 Conditional Statement (if -elif – else )<BR>
 •	Loops (for loop , while loop , Break)<br>